-1.1 This report asks Planning Committee to consider the draft West London Waste Plan which is proposed for public consultation and, in particular, to note the sites proposed for allocation for waste management use within Brent.
-Members are asked to recommend that the Executive agree the draft plan for public consultation.
+1.1 This report asks the Executive to consider the draft West London Waste Plan which is proposed for public consultation and, in particular, to note the sites proposed for allocation for waste management use within Brent.
+Executive is asked to agree the draft plan for public consultation.